sfepy/sfepy/doc/users_guide.rst

         }),
     }

-Another possibility is to use a "virtual" solver that ensures the automatic selection of the available solver, see
+Another possibility is to use a "virtual" solver that ensures an automatic selection of an available solver, see
 `Virtual Linear Solvers with Automatic Selection`_.

 Functions